JC-LL/crokus/README.md

 # crokus
-Crokus is a simple C front-end written in Ruby, for experimental purpose.
+Crokus is a simple C compiler front-end written in Ruby, for experimental purpose.
+Today it does not produce assembly per se.

 Crokus parses a fair subset of C, using outrageous tricks : many test examples are provided in the tests directory.
 Make your own opinion whether Crokus is helpful for you or not (drop me an email !).